When is the deadline for applying through ERAS?

 Our Step 1 minimum score requirement is 215 and our Step 2 CK minimum score requirement is 225.
 Please note that our average Step 1 and 2CK scores are higher than the national average.
 We review applicants’ entire applications, including transcripts, USMLE scores, letters of recommendation, CVs, and personal statements. **Please note that you must take and pass Step 1, Step 2CK and Step 2CS in order for us to rank you for our program**.
 We may offer interviews without Step 2 scores in certain scenarios, but cannot rank you without it.

 D.O. applicants are required to take and pass Step 1 and Step 2CK in order for us to rank you for our program.
-You need not take Step 2CS if you have taken and passed the COMLEX clinical skills equivalent exam.
+You do not need to take Step 2CS if you have taken and passed the COMLEX clinical skills equivalent exam.

 When is your start date for intern year?

 If your Deans and faculty advisors haven't told you yet, there is an old wives' tale that residency always starts at the beginning of July -- most of us in fact start in June!
-Our typical start date is June 15 -- this includes required orientation and credentialling activities and starting patient care before July!
+Our start date for AY2019-2020 is June 12, 2019 -- this includes required institutional orientation, credentialling activities, and officially starting patient care before July!
 On the flip side, our residency program finishes about a week before July, so if you choose to do a fellowship you will have time to move to your new location and get situated in time for fellowship orientation!